Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Fed erated Agile Weight Re-Equalization ( )

 In~\prettyref{alg: fedpbc+}, each client keeps two local variables $\x_i$ and $\tau_i$, along with a few auxiliary variables used in updating $\x_i$ and $\tau_i$.
 The algorithm inputs are rather standard: total training rounds $T$, local and global learning rates $\eta_{l}$ and $\eta_g$, the number of local updates per round $s$, and the initial model $\x^0$.
 In each round $t$, similar to~\FedAvg, an available client $i\in \calA^t$ performs $s$ steps of stochastic gradient descent on its local model $\x_i^t$ (lines 5-8), where $\nabla \ell_i (\cdot; \xi_i^{(t,k)})$ is the stochastic gradient of sample $\xi_i^{(t,k)}$.
-Next, we describe the two novel algorithmic structures used in~\FedAPM. \\ {\bf Adaptive innovation echoing.} Departing from~\FedAvg~wherein the local estimate $\x_i^t$ is updated as \\ $\x_i^{t\dagger} \gets \x_i^{(t, 0)} - \eta_g \bm{G}_i^t$.
-In \FedAPM~ (lines 9-10), we ``echo'' the local innovation $\bm{G}_i^t$ by multiplying it by $(t - \tau_i(t))$.
-Intuitively, this simple echoing helps us approximately equalize the number of local improvements, as formally stated in~\prettyref{prop: similar speed}.
-It says that the total numbers of innovations echoing are the same for all active clients for any given round. \begin{proposition} If $\indc{i \in \calA^{R-1}} = 1$, it holds that $ \sum_{t=0}^{R-1} \indc{i \in \calA^t} \pth{t - \tau_i(t)} = R,~\forall R \ge 1. $ \end{proposition}
+Next, we describe the two novel algorithmic structures used in~\FedAPM.